top of page

 TLDR.
 Declining estrogen levels can impact the appearance and health of a woman’s skin, hair, and nails.

 Skin.
-Estrogen loss during perimenopause and into menopause has a significant impact on skin elasticity and thickness (Brincat et al, 2003).
+Estrogen loss through menopause has a significant impact on skin elasticity and thickness, with collagen and dermal thickness measurably declining in post menopausal years (Brincat et al, 2005).
 The first sign of change will likely be dry skin.
 Over time dry skin may contribute to additional lines and wrinkles.
-(Health in Menopause UK).
 The decrease in estradiol causes changes in skin hydration, elasticity and oil production (Zouboulis et al, 2022).
-Hot flashes can cause worsening of rosacea due to repetitive vasodilation of the capillaries on the face.
+Hot flashes can cause worsening of rosacea due to repetitive vasodilation of the capillaries on the face (Roster et al, 2025).
 There may be worsening of melasma symptoms in menopause transition, which is darkening of skin which is known to be hormone sensitive.
 Menopausal women may have more melasma at non-facial sites (Roster et al, 2025).

 The health of our hair, nails, and skin is often linked with our overall physical appearance and sense of self esteem.
 Taking time to understand and address changes here can be incredibly valuable for physical health, mental health, and the health of our social lives.